University of Minnesota Appendix

 • Collateral information such as centrifuge logs, order forms, telephone notes, examples of comparison information, relevant correspondence with others

-• Computer files – hard drive; email files
+• Computer files – hard drive; email files, files from computers connected to laboratory equipment and instruments, Google Drive folders and files

 • Copies of grants and progress reports